MicrosoftDocs/azure-docs/articles/azure-cache-for-redis/cache-whats-new.md

 ## February 2024

-Support for using customer managed keys for disk encryption has now reached General Availability (GA).
+Support for using customer managed keys for disk (CMK) encryption has now reached General Availability (GA).

 For more information, see [How to configure CMK encryption on Enterprise caches](cache-how-to-encryption.md#how-to-configure-cmk-encryption-on-enterprise-caches).